 Create a new account and passphrase

 - Please note: Before proceeding, it is important to fully understand the security features of Burstcoin passphrases.
-Review Securing your Burstcoin.
+Review the getting started guide for information about securing your Burstcoin.

 - Click on “New?
 Create Your Account”.

 - A 12 word passphrase will be generated.
 This is the only opportunity that you will have to modify this passphrase.
 It is not necessary but additional characters or numbers can be added.
-Do not make modifications without consulting this article: “Securing your Burstcoin“.
 Never shorten the passphrase or change the random words provided.